 You have (more or less) 25 days to work on the design of a character, so please make sure you are 100% done with your creation before posting it in the group.

 Props designs (gadgets, weapons, alternative outfits) and wips (painting process videos, gifs or sheets) or any other further exploratory designs for your character can be also shared in the group, but exclusively in the comment section of your final entry (see ''Wips, props and gifs'' below).

-**Important if you want to withdraw your entry for the monthly challenge and replace it with a new one, you need to get in touch with us first and tell us what is the issue with your previous design.
+**IMPORTANT if you want to withdraw your entry for the monthly challenge and replace it with a new one, you need to get in touch with us first and tell us what is the issue with your previous design.
 Having ''a new idea'' or ''not being satisfied with the previous submission'' are not considered acceptable requests, the entries for the challenge can be replaced only if there's a technical issue with them.
 Replace your design without our permission, or posting more than 1 monthly entry in the group will lead to a permanent ban from the group, so please be very careful.
 You can contact us HERE.
-We will only reply if the request is considered acceptable.
+For organisational porpoise, we will only reply to you if the request is considered acceptable.